 Get on the Trans Canada Highway #1, and take the Ironworkers Memorial Bridge (also known as the Second Narrows Bridge).
 This route will give you the option of stopping at the famous Capilano Suspension Bridge Park!
 Take exit 14 for Capilano Road, and follow the signs.

-This is one of the most popular attractions in British Columbia, and for good reason!
+This is one of the most popular Sea to Sky Highway attractions in British Columbia, and for good reason!
 The highlight is the suspension bridge of course but there’s a lot more fun to be had, especially if you’re like me and think suspension bridges are scary!

 There are many attractions at Capilano Suspension Bridge Park including Cliffwalk, where you can walk along cantilevered and suspended walkways along a granite cliff face high above the Capilano River.

 There’s also Treetops Adventure, a squirrel’s eye view of a thriving coastal rain forest.
 Walk along a series of suspension bridges attached to 250-year-old Douglas Fir Trees!